TaylorFinklea/portfolio/content/projects/project/007-ai-development-environment.md

 **AI Image Generation:**
 - **Google Imagen 4**: High-quality image generation integrated into workflows
-- **Midjourney**: Creative image generation for presentations and content
+- **Replicate.com**: Creative image generation for presentations and content

 ### AI Model Access & Management
 Working with AI requires access to the latest models and the ability to compare their capabilities.